-- 19.1 Each penalty adds 3 seconds to the score for the stage. - A. Single PE examples (a non-exclusive list) - 1.
+19.1 Each penalty adds 3 seconds to the score for the stage.

+- A. Single PE examples (a non-exclusive list) - 1.
 Common mistakes earn a single PE. - 2.
 Only one PE per type of infraction within a string may be called.
 (See 29.9) - a.
 Exceptions - 1.
-19.1 B (Double PE's) - 2.
-19.1 C (Triple PE's) - 3.
-19.1 D (Multiple single PE's) - 3.
+19.1 B (Multiple Single PE's) - 2.
+19.1 C (Double PE's) - 3.
+19.1 D (Triple PE's) - 3.
 Leaving a cover position with an unengaged target visible, unless that target is specified to be shot "in the open." - a.
 If the shooter returns to cover prior to firing a shot no PE will be issued. - 4.
 Leaving an open position with an unengaged target visible to engage a target from cover - 5.
-Engaging a target while touching beyond a fault line - a.
-Also includes "Do Not Pass" lines - 6.
+Engaging a target while touching beyond a fault line - 6.
 The shooter performs an illegal act which gains less than a 3 second competitive advantage. - 7.
 Not engaging a target with the required number of rounds - a.
 No PE is earned if the target disappears - 8.
-Intentionally shooting through a visual barrier (See 29.7) - 9.
-Failure to wear a required concealment garment. - a.
-No reshoot will be given (See 3.6 C4) - B. Double PE examples (a non-exclusive list) - 1.
+Intentionally shooting through a visual barrier (See 11.3B and 29.7) - 9.
+Failure to wear a required concealment garment. - 1.
+No reshoot will be given (See 3.6 C4) - 10.
+Finger in the trigger guard at any time other than while engaging targets or transitioning between targets in an array - a.
+Two finger calls in the same match is a DQ - B. Multiple single PE's - 1.
+One for each target engaged beyond a "Do Not Pass" line - 2.
+One for each "engage on the move" target shot with insufficient motion - a.
+Movement (or the lack thereof) will be defined by the SO team and is not subject to review. - 1.
+If both SO's are in agreement, a PE will be issued. - 2.
+If both SO's cannot agree, the shooter does not receive a PE. - 3.
+One for each target engaged in the wrong style, i.e., target shot Freestyle instead of SHO - 4.
+One for each limited target engaged with extra shots - C. Double PE examples (a non-exclusive list) - 1.
 Failure to perform a mandatory reload - 2.
 An illegal action that results in a 3 second competitive advantage - a.
-Shooting an entire array in the wrong style - b.
-Not going prone when required to do so - C. Triple PE examples (a non-exclusive list) - 1.
+Not going prone or taking a knee when required to do so. - D. Triple PE examples (a non-exclusive list) - 1.
 Unsportsmanlike Conduct - 2.
-May include deliberate or severe rules violations - 3.
-May also result in a DQ if the time penalty is deemed to be insufficient - D. Multiple single PE's - 1.
-One for each extra shot on a limited target - 2.
-One for each target engaged beyond a "Do Not Pass" line - 3.
-One for each "engage on the move" target shot with insufficient motion - a.
-Movement (or the lack thereof) will be defined by the SO team and is not subject to review. - 1.
-If both SO's are in agreement, a PE will be issued. - 2.
-If both SO's cannot agree, the shooter does not receive a PE. - 19.2 If the SO's have any doubt about a call, no PE shall be issued - A. The SO team may discuss a call to confirm the decision. - 19.3 Finger in the trigger guard at any time other than while engaging targets or transitioning between targets in an array - A. Two finger calls in the same match is a DQ - 19.4 Stages using a fixed time (par time) - A. Penalties may be assessed for two types of infractions: - 1.
-Time - a.
-Shooters exceeding the fixed time by more than .5 seconds, will earn one PE. - b.
-The time at the last shot is the time recorded for score - 2.
-Extra shots on a Fixed Time, limited stage - a.
-See 19.1 D1
+May include deliberate or severe rules violations